munificent/game-programming-patterns/book/update-method.markdown

 ^code patrol-in-loop

 I did the before/after here to show you how the code gets more complex.
 Patrolling left and right used to be two simple `for` loops.
 It kept track of which direction the skeleton was moving implicitly by which loop was executing.
-Now that we have to yield to the outer game loop each frame and then resume where we left off, we have to track that explicitly using that `patrollingLeft` variable.
+Now that we have to yield to the outer game loop each frame and then resume where we left off, we have to track the direction explicitly using that `patrollingLeft` variable.

 But this more or less works, so we keep going.
 A brainless bag of bones doesn't give yon Norse maiden too much of a challenge, so the next thing we add is a couple of enchanted statues.
 These will fire bolts of lightning at her every so often to keep her on her toes.